Daemon996/StatiqForge/Readme.md

 ---

 ## 📜 License
-**MIT License** – You are free to modify and distribute Statiq, with attribution.
+**MIT License** – You are free to modify and distribute StatiqForge, with attribution.

 ---